6529-Collections/6529-Prenode/README.md

 ### 2.1 Configure AWS CLI

 Sign in to your AWS account.

-1. Create the IAM user you want to use, initially with no access policies attached.
+1. Select (or create) the IAM user you want to use, initially with no access policies attached.
+Note the ARN of this user.
-1. Add a new IAM policy along the lines of the provided [IAM policy example](scripts/prenode-iam-policy-example.json), making sure you scope it your new user properly.
+1. Add a new IAM policy along the lines of the provided [IAM policy example](scripts/prenode-iam-policy-example.json), making sure you scope it your new user's ARN properly.
-1. Attach this policy to the user you created.
+1. 'Add permission' to attach this policy to the user.
+   > NOTE: This policy grants the user full access to a number of resources.
+Be SURE to remove the policy when done, so the user account can't be exploited.
-1. Now view the user's Security Credentials and generate a new Access Key.
+1. Now view the user's Security Credentials and generate a new Access Key for CLI usage.

 Set up your command line interface with a profile that uses this access key, secret access key, and your default region: